goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 {% details Aside: Does it actually matter? %}
 There's another layer to the picture that I haven't touched on, which is the practical efficiency of models.
-As [Tri](https://tridao.me/) says, what we actually care about is "dollars-to-capabilities", which can be factored into (1) "dollars-to-FLOPs" and (2) "FLOPs-to-capabilities".
+As [Tri](https://tridao.me/) likes to frame it, what we actually care about is "dollars-to-capabilities", which can be factored into (1) "dollars-to-FLOPs" and (2) "FLOPs-to-capabilities".
 One might need to balance these two, for example, by accepting a suboptimal architecture for (2) in return for much more efficient (1).
 And some might say that Transformers have optimized the combination of these two.